RogerBFPV/ZippyDecoder/doc/Timer Build with Arduinos.md

 Complete wiring connections between each Arduino and RX5808.
 ![receiver node wiring](img/Receivernode.png)

-Note: A simple receiver node may also be constructed and attached via USB -- see [doc/USB Nodes.md](USB%20Nodes.md).

 ### System Assembly
 Complete wiring connections between each Arduino and the Raspberry Pi.